telerik/kendo-ui-core/docs/controls/data-management/spreadsheet/custom-editors.md

             icon: "k-font-icon k-i-background"
         };

-        // this function actually creates the UI if not already there, and
+        // This function actually creates the UI if not already there, and
-        // caches the dialog and model.
-        function create() {
+        // caches the dialog and the model. function create() {
             if (!dlg) {
                 model = kendo.observable({
                     value: "#000000",
                     ok: function() {
-                        // when OK is clicked we get here.
+                        // This is the result when OK is clicked.
 Invoke the
                         // callback with the value.
                         context.callback(model.value);
                         dlg.close();